A coastal area in Ireland being mapped by a drone

 We were asked by a client if we could map a series of coastal sites to assess their potential as a landfall sites for offshore cables.
 Trying to get accurate data on such sites using traditional methods was both costly and time consuming so drone based surveying was the clear solution.
 Our experience coupled with our state of the art drone technology allowed us to efficiently map 17 different coastal sites around the country.
 Lets take a look at how we did this...

 The client for this job is a major firm in the offshore development sector.
 They needed high quality data on which they could make decisions that had millions of euros at stake.
+Specifically, they needed each of the 17 sites mapped for offshore cable landfall assessment, with outputs including orthophotos, 2D/3D contour mapping, point clouds, grid points, TIN surfaces, PDF summaries, and a technical report.
+They also required survey tolerances of +/- 50mm on hard details and +/- 100mm on soft details.
 For this reason a full quality management plan was implemented to ensure data integrity from start to finish.
-After that we moved onto getting a precise deliverables specification from the client.

 A LIDAR point cloud of a coastal site showing the differences in elevation of the land